 Understand the Video Skill API

-With the Video Skill API, you can build skills that let customers control their entire video experience by voice.
+When you build a Video skill, users can control their entire video experience by using voice.
 Customers can control video devices and consume video content without invoking a specific skill.
 For example, the customer can ask Alexa the following without specifying a video device or content provider:

 The Video Skill API focuses on the video experience.
 Developers can take advantage of a streamlined setup process for customers and a set of APIs that are designed specifically for integrating video functionality.
 One of the main goals of the Video Skill API is to reduce developer friction and skill implementation time.
 To help with this, the Video Skill API team provides documentation and code examples for getting started quickly.